See also Events and battles of World War One

 France – included: French Guyana, Tunisia, Algeria, French Western Africa (Most of N. Western Africa), French Equatorial Africa (Ivory Coast, Chad, Gabon, Congo), Madagascar, French Indo-China (Vietnam, Cambodia, Laos) Germany – included – German South West Africa (Namibia), German East Africa (Burundi, Rwanda, part of Tanzania), Cameroon, Benin, German Pacific Islands

 This was an agreement between Russia and newly created Bulgaria.
-Russia wanted to ensure Bulgarian support and offered protection to Bulgaria in return Bulgaria was only obliged to go to war if attacked by Austria-Hungary.
+Russia wanted to ensure Bulgarian support and offered protection in return Bulgaria was only obliged to go to war if attacked by Austria-Hungary.

 This was an agreement, but not a formal alliance, between France and Britain.
 The agreement ended the traditional hostility between the two countries.
 France recognised British control of Egypt while Britain recognised French control of Morocco, disputes over fishing rights were settled and disputes in Siam (Thailand) were also settled.